 Native American Law Certificate

-TU was the first law school to offer a formal Indian law certificate program, which is a concentrated course of study that immerses students in the legal issues facing Indian tribes.
-The Certificate is undertaken as part of the initial law degree (the J.D.).
+The University of Tulsa College of Law was the first law school to offer a formal Indian law certificate program, a concentrated course of study that immerses students in the legal issues facing Indian tribes.
+The Certificate is undertaken as part of the JD degree.

 To earn the Native American Law Certificate, students must complete:

 BLOCK I: Indian law curriculum.

 Students must complete Parts A, B, and C.

 B. At least one additional course from the Indian law curriculum.

 Course offerings may vary from time to time, but at present include the following:

 - Native American Natural Resources Law